Juha Laukkanen

 Juha Lauri Laukkanen (born 6 January 1969 in Pielavesi) is a retired male javelin thrower from Finland.
 His personal best throw is 88.22 metres, achieved in June 1992 in Kuortane.
+Remarkably, two of Laukkanen's throws have resulted in injuries to officials.
 In the 1994 Bislett Games in Oslo his throw resulted in a judge being impaled in his arm by the javelin.
+In 1998 at an athletics festival in Riederich, Germany another one of his throws seriously injured an official when it pierced him in the stomach.